 Convicted sex offenders are required by law to register their names and addresses with the State of Georgia Department of Corrections; likewise, in the state of Tennessee.
-Interested persons may obtain state information on individuals registered as sex offenders by visiting the state websites.
-This website information will be disseminated to the students and employees of Richmont in the applicable handbooks.
+Interested persons may obtain state information on individuals registered as sex offenders by visiting the Georgia Bureau of Investigation Sex Offender Registry website or the Tennessee Sex Offender Registry website.